sanjsingh07/Domi-chain/docs/src/wallet-guide/apps.md

 ## Trust Wallet

-[Trust Wallet](https://trustwallet.com/) is an app available for iOS and Android and can be used to send and receive ANLOG tokens.
+[Trust Wallet](https://trustwallet.com/) is an app available for iOS and Android and can be used to send and receive SOL tokens.

 _Note: Trust Wallet does not support stake accounts or staking operations_